tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 ## 5. Hyperparameter Tuning (HPT)

 Hyperparameter Tuning is based on [Optuna](https://optuna.org/).
 In this Python module the algorithm used to find the optimal set of hyperparameters is the Tree-Parzen Estimator.
-Ro keep it simple, the Tree-Parzen Estimator is based on the idea of Bayesian optimization, which involves iteratively sampling the hyperparameter space and updating a probabilistic model to guide the search towards promising regions of the space.
+To keep it simple, the Tree-Parzen Estimator is based on the idea of Bayesian optimization, which involves iteratively sampling the hyperparameter space and updating a probabilistic model to guide the search towards promising regions of the space.

 To use Optuna for hyperparameter optimization, we first define the hyperparameter space and the objective function, and then create a study object.
 We then call the study's optimize method to begin the optimization process.
 The optimize method will repeatedly call the objective function with different hyperparameter configurations, using the sampler to generate the configurations and the pruner to decide whether to terminate a trial early.
 The optimize method will return the best hyperparameter configuration found by the optimization process.